sparkfun/qwiic_button_py/README.md

 ## About the Package

-This python package enables the user to access the features of the BUTTON via a single Qwiic cable.
+This python package enables the user to access the features of the button via a single Qwiic cable.
 This includes checking button state, configuring button LED, change I2C address and more.
 The capabilities of the BUTTON are each demonstrated in the included examples.

 New to qwiic?
 Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).